- Reviewed: 10 November 2022, 12:00 NZDT

 Related news features

-Civil unrest can arise with little notice and political developments have occasionally resulted in civil unrest and violence.
+Civil unrest can arise with little notice and political developments have occasionally resulted in violence.

-New Zealanders should avoid, and move away from, any demonstrations, large gatherings or protests, as even those intended to be peaceful could turn violent suddenly.
+New Zealanders should avoid any demonstrations, large gatherings or protests, as even those intended to be peaceful could turn violent with little warning.
 You should closely monitor local media and information sources for advice about safety or security risks.
 We recommend following the instructions of local authorities and avoiding travel at night in any areas affected by unrest.

 Visitors should be aware that outside Honiara there is limited capacity to respond to emergency situations.
 Medical services are very limited.

 Passenger ferry and flight services throughout Solomon Islands are routinely subject to schedule changes at short notice.
-Ferries are often overcrowded.
-Sufficient safety equipment may not be provided and safety regulations are not always adhered to.
-You may wish to consider taking your own lifejacket.
+Avoid travelling by ferry, as they are often overcrowded and there is a lack of safety regulations.

 New Zealanders travelling or living in Solomon Islands should have a comprehensive travel insurance policy in place that includes provision for medical evacuation by air and unexpected flight schedule changes.